 Federal Funds Rate

 The Federal Reserve FED has been on the forefront of the normalization of the monetary policy.
-It started hiking interest rates back in December 2015 and this year alone it has already hiked them two times.
-This is going to be the third time the FED does so and they are expected to hike once more in December.
-The market has priced in this hike but it might do some adjustments as we approach the meeting.
-But, the attention will shift quickly to the statement and Press conference.
+It started hiking interest rates back in December 2015 and this year alone, it has already hiked them three times.
+The last rate hike was back in September during the last meeting of the FOMC.
+The FED is expected to keep rates unchanged this time, so we don't expect much action in USD pairs.
+But, the statement should take some more attention, since the market is expecting another rate hike in December, so we will probably get some clues in the statement.
 Please follow us for live coverage of this event by experienced analysts and the impact it might have on the currency.

 <% indicator.indicator_name %>

 About Federal Funds Rate